-- 1. Expanded the number of trained and certified Engineers, Architects and Building Inspectors in the Safety Assessment Program (SAP).
+- 1. Maintained the number of trained and certified engineers, architects, and building inspectors in the Safety Assessment Program (SAP).
 There are currently about 240 SAP certified personnel at Public Works. - 2.
 Participated in Federal Emergency Management Agency (FEMA) and California Governor's Office of Emergency Services Training. - 3.
 Updated the Department Emergency Plan, which outlines protocols to prepare employees to respond to a variety of incidents and workplace emergencies. - 4.
-Implemented significant improvements for the Department Operations Center (DOC).
-A new video wall and audiovisual technology upgrades were completed and have allowed for a stronger connectivity from the field to the DOC and further support services to the public.
-The new conferencing system facilitates remote connection with the DOC to enable physical distancing during the COVID-19 pandemic. - 5.
-Completed the enterprise-wide Continuity of Operations Plan (COOP).
-The COOP identifies the essential functions and processes that must be continued or resumed rapidly after a disruption.
-The planning effort is continuing, as further details and interdependencies are being analyzed and incorporated into the plan.
+Continued to implement improvements for the Department Operations Center (DOC).
+A new video wall and audiovisual technology upgrade allowed for a stronger connectivity between the field and DOC personnel to further support services to the public.
+The new conferencing system, that facilitates remote connection with the DOC, and a virtual DOC system through web conferencing support physical distancing during the COVID 19 pandemic while maintaining full operations. - 5.
+Identified the essential functions and processes in the enterprise-wide Continuity of Operations Plan (COOP) that must be continued or resumed rapidly after a disruption.
+The planning effort is continuing as further details and interdependencies are being analyzed and incorporated into the plan.
 COOP trainings and exercises were conducted during this quarter.
 The COOP plan has been activated and referenced extensively in response to the COVID-19 pandemic and social distancing measures. - 6.
-In response to the COVID-19 pandemic, Public Works has expanded its internal communications with an emergency alert website, video messages from the Director, and regular use of notification systems.
+Expanded internal communications with an emergency alert website, video messages from the Director, and regular use of notification systems.
+These measures were implemented in response to the COVID-19 pandemic. - 7.
+Conducted an All Hazards Preparedness meeting to review Department Operations Center roles and responsibilities, provided updates on ongoing incidents, presented National Weather Service storm season forecasting, and discussed overall preparedness.